China formally arrests Xinjiang ex-governor in bribery case

-BEIJING — China says the former governor of the restive Xinjiang region has been formally arrested on accusations of taking bribes.
+BEIJING — The former governor of the restive Xinjiang region has been formally arrested on accusations of taking bribes following a monthslong investigation, the government said Wednesday, showing no letup in the President Xi Jinping’s drive to bring the bureaucracy to heel.

 Nur Bekri, who most recently headed the National Energy Administration planning agency, will proceed to prosecution and almost certain conviction at trial.

 The nation’s top prosecutor said the step was taken Tuesday after the combined Communist Party-government investigatory body had completed its work.
-Bekri has already been expelled from the party.
+Bekri has already been expelled from the party, stripping him of his last protection against prosecution.

-Bekri was one of the most senior officials from the predominantly Muslim Uighur (WEE-gur) ethnic minority, who by the tens of thousands have been detained in re-education camps in Xinjiang.
+As governor of the vast, resource rich northwestern region of Xinjiang and in his later role, Bekri was one of the most senior officials from the predominantly Muslim Uighur (WEE’-gur) ethnic minority.

+There is no indication that his arrest was connected to a sweeping security crackdown in Xinjiang, where an estimated 1 million Uighurs and Kazakhs have been incarcerated in reeducation camps.

+Thousands of officials at all levels have been ensnared in Xi’s signature multi-year campaign against corruption that has brought down numerous high-profile political rivals.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.